DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-eD-Heb/README.md

 <br>

 Briefly:
-- Hebrew letters on Shift states 0/1, Latin letters on AltGr states.
+- Hebrew letters on base/Shift states, Latin letters on AltGr states.
 Normal Latin/Hebrew punctuation kept in both cases.
 - Shift+letter is for the final form.
 Where there is none, dagesh/hazaq/mapiq forms instead.
 - Where there's both final and dagesh forms, they get spare keys: Fe/pe on <kbd>F</kbd> / <kbd>P</kbd>, chaf/kaf on <kbd>K</kbd> / <kbd>J</kbd>.
 - Alef on <kbd>A</kbd>, ayin on <kbd>E</kbd>.